AfriKADIA is a consortium of ten organizations working to find improved treatments and diagnostic tools for visceral leishmaniasis in eastern Africa.

 The study is being implemented under the Leishmaniasis East Africa Platform (LEAP), the research and training platform dedicated to the conduct of trials in leishmaniasis and coordinated by DNDi’s regional office in Kenya.

 The AfriKADIA consortium is funded by the European & Developing Countries Clinical Trials Partnership (EDCTP).
-This project is part of the EDCTP2 programme which is supported by the European Union under Horizon 2020, its Framework Programme for Research and Innovation.
+This project (grant RIA2016S-1635) is part of the European and Developing Countries Clinical Trials Partnership Association (EDCTP2) programme supported by the European Union.

 The consortium comprises three leading universities and one research institution from eastern Africa as well as four leading European research institutions with a strong track record in field-based research and two well-respected not-for-profit product development partnerships specialized in R&D for neglected diseases: